HIV/AIDS in the Philippines: Treatment

 The Philippines uses antiretroviral treatment (ART) to treat people with HIV/AIDS.
 This treatment involves using different kinds of drugs such as zidovudine, lamivudine, and nevirapine.

 Another method that is being used is lab examination, which will help monitor the patient's ART or antiretroviral drug level.
 Since treatment for HIV/AIDS is based on a case to case level, this will determine how the patient will be treated.

-"The antiretroviral drug does not kill the virus that causes the disease.
-It's simply a way to help fight infection.
-This way, the patient prolongs his/her life even with the disease.
-With this being said, patients have to go undergo lab examinations depending on their respective cases and receive this treatment throughout their existence.
-It is a form of therapy that they would have to undergo."

-"The government will handle most of the costs in association with the disease.
+The government will handle most of the costs in association with the disease.
 The initial treatment will costs the government P7,920 a year.
-As of April 20th, 2015, the Department of Health (DOH) mentioned that they plan to buy P180 million worth of ARV or antiretroviral drugs to be used in ART."
+As of April 20th, 2015, the Department of Health (DOH) mentioned that they plan to buy P180 million worth of ARV or antiretroviral drugs to be used in ART.

 Treatment is also partially covered by PhilHealth (Philippine Health Insurance Corporation), the country's national social health insurance program through the OHAT package.

 Legislation

 The Philippines passed a legislation on HIV/AIDS during the first decade of Filipino infections.
 The bill's scope was minimal due to the lack of knowledge regarding the virus in the Philippines at the time.
 In 2018, a new law was passed, repealing the old one.
 One of the major changes now allows 15- to 17-year-olds to get HIV testing without parental consent.
 It also stipulated increased efforts to improve HIV awareness and to fight discrimination of PLHIVs (HIV-positive people).